Skip to content

 United Kingdom: Channel and Prevent.
 Prevent is the UK's multi-agency counter-terrorism prevention strategy; Channel is its referral pathway.
 Any public-sector professional (teacher, social worker, healthcare professional, police officer) can refer an individual to a Channel panel.
 The panel assesses vulnerability and, where identified, creates a voluntary support plan, mentoring, educational support, mental health services, or ideological counter-narratives.

 Channel has attracted substantial academic and civil-society criticism: disproportionate referral of Muslim young people relative to the actual distribution of terrorism risk, conflation of holding extreme religious or political views with violence vulnerability, and the absence of rigorous outcome evaluation for support plans.
-The government's independent Shawcross review (2023) concluded the programme had under-focused on far-right extremism in some regions while over-focusing on Islamist extremism.
+The government's independent Shawcross review (2023) concluded the programme had under-focused on Islamist extremism, calling for Prevent to be recalibrated toward the Islamist threat rather than continuing its existing focus.
 The 2023 Prevent statutory guidance issued under the Counter-Terrorism and Security Act 2015 updated referral thresholds in response.

 Germany: EXIT.
-Founded by Bernd Wagner in 2000, EXIT focuses on former far-right extremists using motivational interviewing, social support, and practical assistance (employment, housing, identity document changes).
+Founded by Bernd Wagner in 2000, EXIT focuses on former far-right extremists using motivational interviewing, social support, and practical assistance including employment, housing, and identity document changes.
 Published outcome data show substantial sustained disengagement rates among participants, though the absence of a randomised control group limits causal inference.
-EXIT is the most extensively studied deradicalisation programme in the world.
+EXIT is among the most extensively studied deradicalisation programmes available to researchers.

 India: NIA and UAPA framework.
 The National Investigation Agency Act 2008 established the NIA after the 2008 Mumbai attacks.
 The UAPA 1967 (as amended 2019, with the individual-designation power) is the primary prosecution statute.
 The 2019 amendment, allowing the Ministry of Home Affairs to designate specific individuals as terrorists rather than only organisations, has been challenged in the courts on due-process grounds.
 India does not yet have a national institutionalised deradicalisation programme comparable to Channel or EXIT; individual state police forces run community engagement initiatives in high-tension contexts, but these lack national standardisation or outcome evaluation.